opsschool/curriculum/learning.rst

 /r/sysadmin would be a good starting point.
 IRC channels are another great place to ask questions and get help, there are channels for pretty much any subject you can think of out there.
-There are good sysadmin related channels at irc.freenode.net, if you don’t already utilize IRC, take a look.
+There are good sysadmin related channels at irc.freenode.net, if you don't already utilize IRC, take a look.

-**Come back later** – Give your brain some time to start digesting some of the information and to take a step back and put the pieces together to begin creating a bigger picture.
+**Come back later** - Give your brain some time to start digesting some of the information and to take a step back and put the pieces together to begin creating a bigger picture.
 If you have been working on learning a new concept or subject and felt overwhelmed and feel stuck, take a break.
 Do something